Assistant Registrar - Graduation: Chrissy Ray

 Any USHE (Utah System of Higher Education) institution shall consider its General Education requirements completed by transfer students who have completed the General Education requirements of any other USHE institution.
 Upon request by transferring students, a sending institution shall provide certification when students have fully completed its General Education requirements.
 Contact the Registrar's office to request certification.

 The Interstate Passport enables successful transfer of a block of lower-level general education learning to other institutions participating in the Interstate Passport Network.
 Students who complete their Passport at Snow College will not be required to repeat or take additional course work to meet lower-division general education requirements in the Passport’s nine areas when they transfer to any other Passport institution.
-Snow College will begin awarding the Interstate Passport following the Fall 2017 semester.
-Students with an interest in achieving the Passport should see our website at https://www.snow.edu/offices/registrar/WICHE_Passport.html and contact their Advisor.
+Snow College began awarding the Interstate Passport following the Fall 2017 semester.
+Students with an interest in achieving the Passport should see Snow College Wiche Passport website and contact their Advisor.

 Based on deadline dates listed below, please submit an application for graduation.
-Students should apply after completion of approximately 31 credits.
-Students can apply via Badger Web or by submitting a completed graduation application form to the Graduation Office.
-Application forms are available from the Registration Office, the Student Success Center, or on the Snow College website under the Registrar's page.
+Students should apply after completion of approximately 30 credits.
+Students can apply via Badger Web, the Snow College Registrar's webpage, or by submitting a completed graduation application form to the Graduation/Registrar's Office in the Greenwood Student Center.

 The Registrar posts the exact deadline online.